Strokow/react-sneakers/README.md

 - YouTube tutorials

 ## Difficulties
-• Setting up the correct display of elements from MokAPI
+- Setting up the correct display of elements from MokAPI
-• Resolving the conflict between the child and parent product ID
+- Resolving the conflict between the child and parent product ID

 Please do not judge this project strictly :)
+Best regsrds,
+Alexej Strokow
-- Alexej Strokow 2024
+- 2024